grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/ldap-ui/_index.md

 - Knowledge of LDAP authentication and how it works.
 - Grafana instance v11.3.0 or later.
 - Permissions `settings:read` and `settings:write` with `settings:auth.ldap:*` scope.
-- This feature requires the `ssoSettingsApi` feature toggle to be enabled.
+- This feature requires the `ssoSettingsLDAP` feature toggle to be enabled.

 ## Steps to configure LDAP authentication